nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/template-strings.md

 When programmatically building up strings, use template strings instead of concatenation.

-{% hint style="warning" %}
-Why?
+> Why?
 Template strings give you a readable, concise syntax with proper newlines and string interpolation features.
-{% endhint %}

 ```javascript
 // bad